SQTX/Ducky_Pi/README.md

    1. Installation on **Windows**: Drag and drop *CircuitPython* file into Raspberry Pi memory (RPI-RP2).
    2. Installation on **Mac**: Use below command in `Download` folder:<br>
       `cp -X ./adafruit-circuitpython-raspberry_pi_pico-pl-7.3.3.uf2 /Volumes/RPI-RP2/`<br>
-      After that RPI-RP2 should change to CIRCUIT.
+      After that RPI-RP2 should change to CIRCUITPY.

-[//]: # (TODO: Write correct name of directory - not CIRCUIT)

 2. Download **Adafruit_CircuitPython_HID** library and put it in `lib` directory.<br>
    [Link to  Adafruit_CircuitPython_HID](https://github.com/adafruit/Adafruit_CircuitPython_HID)
 3. If you want to use other keyboard's layouts or alphabets than US